 2. Another Opportunity to Lead

 Many angel investors are retired entrepreneurs looking to take on another leadership role.
 Maybe they love the challenge of business growth and want to test their skills in today’s climate.
 Maybe they want to bestow their wealth of knowledge onto someone else with a great business idea.
 All entrepreneurs make mistakes.
-Becoming an angel investor gives them the opportunity to put their experience to use by showing another entrepreneur how to avoid common missteps.
+Becoming an angel investor allows them to put their experience to use by showing another entrepreneur how to avoid common missteps.

 3. Compassion for Underdogs

 Some angel investors specifically pursue entrepreneurs who have the odds stacked against them.
 This includes female entrepreneurs, minority entrepreneurs, or even businesses located in up and coming areas.
-These angel investors may seek to increase diversity within certain industries or simply bring the gift of entrepreneurship to more groups of people.
+These angel investors may seek to increase diversity within specific industries or simply bring the gift of entrepreneurship to more groups of people.

 Should You Look for Investors for Your Business?

 It’s entirely feasible for extremely young businesses to obtain equity financing from investors.
 But you need more than just a great idea or a hard-working team.
-Businesses that succeed in obtaining funding from investors usually have some sort of evidence that people will like their product or service.
+Companies that succeed in securing funding from investors usually have some sort of evidence that people will like their product or service.
 This could include proof of concept, data from focus groups, or market research that shows emerging trends or shifts in demand.
 Investors typically prefer to see as much data as possible because it gives you an idea of how to spend their money.

 You should also consider seeking investors if taking on additional debt from business loans or credit cards would likely do more harm than good to your cash flow.
 And though your investor will probably have little involvement in your day-to-day routine, you should still welcome the advice of someone with real experience.